Seif-Yasser-Ahmed/Pneumonia-Detection/README.md

 This repository contains a Jupyter Notebook that uses Convolutional Neural Networks (CNNs) to classify pneumonia from chest X-ray images.
 The dataset used in this project is the Chest X-ray Images (Pneumonia) dataset, sourced from Kaggle.

 ## Project Overview
-The notebook implements a a CNN model to classify pneumonia using chest X-ray images from the Kaggle dataset.
+The notebook implements a CNN model to classify pneumonia using chest X-ray images from the Kaggle dataset.
 The notebook covers data preprocessing, model training, and evaluation with metrics like accuracy.
 Ideal for medical image classification tasks.

 ## Dataset
 Download the dataset from [Kaggle](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia). <br>